 Due to the varying cognitive abilities of children served by CRCC, teaching staff adapts their means of intervention according to the individual needs of the child.
 In the event a child becomes non-compliant and threatens the safety of children and/or staff; parents may be contacted and required to pick up their child.

-NURSING SERVICES

-Licensed nurses (RN’s and LPN’s) are on staff with primary nurses assigned to each child for coordination of all aspects of care.
-Skilled assessments, care planning and interventions are designed to meet each child’s medical and developmental needs.

 SUPPLIES